EnderLocke/pyespn/README.md

 includes information on apis available for the nfl

 ### Init Class
-create an init veresion of the class and feed it the league you want
+create an init version of the class and feed it the league you want

 | Param   | Type               | Description            |
 |---------|--------------------|------------------------|